-Note by Dr Suraj Manjunath: This is a guest post by Dr Arul Prakasham, consultant anesthesiologist at Vikram Hospital, Bangalore.
+Note by Dr Suraj Manjunath: This is a guest post by Dr Arul Prakasham, consultant anesthesiologist at Manipal Hospital, Miller’s Road (formerly Vikram Hospital), Bangalore.
 The article discusses the latest advances in anesthesia techniques in breast cancer surgery, and how these techniques minimize short-term as well as long-term pain associated with the surgery.
 Dr Arul is a highly competent anesthesiologist, who has a special interest in image-guided regional anesthesia techniques.

 Breast cancer is the most common cancer among Indian women.
 Surgery is an important part of breast cancer treatment.
 Surgical options include Breast Conservation Surgery (where the breast is preserved) and Mastectomy (where the breast is removed) with or without plastic surgical reconstruction of the breast.
 Surgery for breast cancer can sometimes lead to significant postoperative pain, which if not managed well, can cause long-standing post-surgical pain.

 Conventionally, pain after breast cancer surgery has been managed using painkiller medications given orally or as intravenous/intramuscular injections – usually a suitable combination of paracetamol, anti-inflammatories, and opioids.
 While these modern painkiller medications are quite effective, they may not completely eliminate pain.
 In addition, not all painkillers are suitable for everybody and may also have side effects like nausea, vomiting, drowsiness, etc.